JayInGit/mazeSolver/README.md

 # mazeSolver
 maze solver.
-Gernerates a random maze and visualize the different algorithms methods.
-There is going to be two algorithms, BFS and DFS.
+Generates a random perfect maze and visualizes the different algorithm methods.
+There are going to be two algorithms, BFS and DFS.
+These two algorithms are an option that the user can choose which algorithms they want to use to solve the maze.